zothsu/nextgenerationdoulas.org/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request if you have improvements or bug fixes.

-## Technologies/Applications used.
+## Technologies/Applications used

-- VS Code on Ubuntu 20.08
+- HTML
+- Vanilla CSS/JS

 ## Resources